holyzfy/vue-validate/readme.md

 };
 ```

-- `rulename`: The name of the method used to identify it and referencing it; this must be a valid JavaScript identifier, e.g. `rangelength`
+- `rulename`: The name of the method used to identify it and referencing it; this must be a valid JavaScript identifier, e.g. `rangelength`.
-- `value`: the current value of the validated element
+- `value`: the current value of the validated element.
-- `elem`: the element to be validated
+- `elem`: the element to be validated.
-- `param`: the value of `data-rule-rulename` on the `elem`，parameters specified for the method
+- `param`: the value of `data-rule-rulename` on the `elem`，parameters specified for the method.
-- `root`: The root DOM element that the Vue instance is managing
+- `root`: The root DOM element that the Vue instance is managing.

 ## List of built-in Validation methods